rse/encodr/README.md

 -----

-This is a small JavaScript abstraction layer for Node.js and the Browser to encode/decode JavaScript values to/from the binary object serialization formats Concise Binary Object Representation (CBOR, [RFC7049](https://tools.ietf.org/html/rfc7049)), MessagePack ([MsgPack](https://github.com/msgpack/msgpack/blob/master/spec.md)) and UTF8-encoded JavaScript Object Notation (JSON, [RFC4627](https://tools.ietf.org/html/rfc4627)).
+This is a small JavaScript abstraction layer for Node.js and the Browser to encode/decode JavaScript values to/from the (binary) object serialization formats Concise Binary Object Representation (CBOR, [RFC7049](https://tools.ietf.org/html/rfc7049)), MessagePack ([MsgPack](https://github.com/msgpack/msgpack/blob/master/spec.md)) and JavaScript Object Notation (JSON, [RFC4627](https://tools.ietf.org/html/rfc4627)).
 The actual encoding/decoding is performed by underyling libraries.
 This package is just a convenient abstraction layer to ensure the correct library and consistent data types are used.